- 01Hard money loans at 10-13% interest make sense when the deal produces a 25%+ return — the spread is what matters, not the rate

 A hard money loan is a short-term, asset-based loan from a private lender.
 They don't care about your W-2.
 They care about the property's value and your exit strategy.

-But isolation is the wrong frame.
-Here's a real deal from Cleveland's west side.
+Here's a real deal from Cleveland's west side:

-The 12% rate scared you?
-The deal paid you $36,800 for borrowing expensive money.
-Six months of work.
+The 12% rate looked expensive in isolation.
+The deal paid $36,800 for borrowing that money.
 The spread between the cost of capital and the return on capital is what matters.
 Always.

 DSCR Loans: Qualifying on Property Income

 DSCR stands for Debt Service Coverage Ratio.
-The lender doesn't look at your personal income.
-They look at one thing: does the property's rent cover the mortgage?
+The lender looks at one thing: does the property's rent cover the mortgage?
 A DSCR of 1.25 means rent is 125% of the payment.
 That's typically the minimum to qualify.

-Who's this for?
-The investor with 6-8 conventional loans who wants to keep scaling without the DTI headache.
-Your 9th property cash-flows at $1,800/month rent and the mortgage would be $1,350?
-DSCR of 1.33.
-You're approved.
+This is the tool for the investor with 6-8 conventional loans who wants to keep scaling without the DTI headache.
+Your 9th property cash-flows at $1,800/month rent with a $1,350 mortgage?
+DSCR of 1.33 — you're approved.

 My rule: a property financed with a DSCR loan must generate at least $285/month in net cash flow after the higher payment.
 If it doesn't clear that bar, the rate premium isn't justified.